Repton (video game)

 The author was inspired by a review of the recently released Boulder Dash, but had never played the game.
 Compared with Boulder Dash, Repton is a much more calm and organized playing experience with the emphasis on puzzle-solving as opposed to arcade-style improvisation.
 This remained true as more types of object were added in the sequels.

 Series overview

 Repton

 Repton, the titular protagonist, is moved around an underground maze in a quest to find all the diamonds (some are held in safes, their release being triggered by finding and collecting a key) within a time limit for each of several levels, while avoiding being trapped or killed by falling rocks and monsters hatched from eggs.
 The original Repton game was released in the summer of 1985 and has 12 levels, with passwords making it possible to jump directly to later levels.
 If passwords are employed, on completion of the final level the displayed message challenges the player to complete the game without using them.
-The new versions of Repton for the PC, iOS and Android introduce additional levels; and new Repton levels are also featured in Repton Spectacular, Repton's Mystic Challenge (for Repton 1) and Repton's Journeys (for Repton 2).
+The new versions of Repton for the PC, iOS and Android introduce additional levels; new Repton levels are also featured in Repton Spectacular, Repton's Mystic Challenge (for Repton 1) and Repton's Journeys (for Repton 2).